Duke of Cornwall Hotel: World War II

-Threat of closure and refurbishment
+Recent history

 The hotel, which had been listed as Grade II in 1975, faced threats of closure in 1977.
 A local newspaper article read: Plymouth's 114-year-old Duke of Cornwall Hotel which kept the tourism flag flying in Queen Victoria's days and defied the wrath of Hitler's bombs, is in danger of being pulled down.

 This was due to the lack of car parking space: the terraced gardens gave way to a new car park in 1988.

 In 1987 another article reported "Plymouth's last grand Victorian Hotel is up for sale".
 The hotel was described by Sir John Betjeman as "one of the finest examples of Victorian gothic architecture he had ever seen", and in 1988 its future was secured.
 A refurbishment programme affecting almost every area of the building was completed.
 The ballroom was completely refurbished in 1994 and the old Spider's Web bar converted to a new function suite – the Fleur de Lys suite.